esrc-official/ESRC-SDK-Android-Extension-Marvrus/README.md

 ### (Optional) Step 5: Feed the ESRC SDK

-Feed `OpenCV Mat` on the ESRC SDK.
+Feed `Mat` on the ESRC SDK.
 To the `feed()` method, pass the `Mat` image received using a camera in real-time.
 Please do it at 10 fps.
 You can skip this step if you follow Step 2: Bind the ESRC Fragment.

 ```java
 Marvrus.feed(Mat);